 Canon 1Ds vs Nikon D2Xs

-The Canon EOS-1Ds and the Nikon D2Xs are two professional cameras that were revealed to the public, respectively, in September 2002 and June 2006.
+The Canon EOS-1Ds and the Nikon D2Xs are two professional cameras that were officially introduced, respectively, in September 2002 and June 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds) and an APS-C (D2Xs) sensor.
 The Canon has a resolution of 11 megapixels, whereas the Nikon provides 12.2 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon 1Ds||Nikon D2Xs|